zxul767/ex-machina/content/blog/dynamic-programming/index.md

 For those problems where maximum efficiency is required, it is always possible to rewrite the recursive implementation into a bottom-up, iterative style.
 For our problem, we may need to restructure the current solution a bit before we can see how to transform it into an iterative one.

-First, we can avoid passing a string to the `python•_can_segment` function simply by passing an offset instead (which implicitly defines the suffix we passed in the previous version):
+First, we can avoid passing a string to the `_can_segment` function simply by passing an offset instead (which implicitly defines the suffix we passed in the previous version):

 ```python
 def can_segment(string, words):